LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 After the consumer submits their Apple Auth details in the form, the Apple Auth response is delivered to LiveEngage using [Conversational Metadata](messaging-agent-sdk-conversation-metadata-guide.html).

-Conversational Metadata provides a way for developers to pass metadata or context information to a bot using the Messaging Agent SDK.
+Conversational Metadata provides a way for developers to pass metadata or context information to a bot built with the [Messaging Agent SDK](messaging-agent-sdk-overview.html).

+Please see [the Conversational Metadata guide](http://localhost:4000/messaging-agent-sdk-conversation-metadata-guide.html#listen-for-payment-or-authorization-response) for how to listen for Conversational Metadata with the correct Apple Auth response structure.

+_Note:_ Only a bot can listen for Conversational Metadata at this time.

 #### Response Metadata

 Authentication response metadata is context information about the consumer authentication response status.
-This information should be used to allow the bot to validate the authentication status of the consumer, as well as to enable the bot to report the auth response token back to the brand’s OAuth service in order to validate user identity.
+This information should be used to allow the bot to validate the authentication status of the consumer, as well as to enable the bot to report the auth response token back to the OAuth service in order to validate user identity.

 ##### Example Conversational Metadata response: